Current Students

 Supervisory Arrangements

-Students should take full responsibility to approach the supervisor assigned to him/her by the School concerned for advice and recommendations of the deliverable(s) after course enrollment.
+Students should follow the enrollment arrangements set by the Programme concerned during the course selection periods and contact the supervisor assigned to him/her for advice and recommendations of the deliverable(s) after course enrollment.

 Responsibilities of Supervisors